 If your computer is more than a few years old, there’s a reasonable chance someone will be interested in it as a collectible.
 And if your computer isn’t old enough to be vintage but it’s new enough to be usable, there’s a market for usable secondhand computers too.
 A blog post I wrote on finding vintage computers gets steady traffic, so I know there are plenty of people looking for old computers.
 Here’s how to find out if they want yours.

 How much is my computer worth: A general rule

 Computers depreciate faster than cars, which is why I go out of my way to buy off-lease business PCs for my own use.
 But like cars, their value starts to creep back up once they get old enough to attract collector interest.
 That age generally is around 15-20 years for PCs.

 The key is software.
 Once there are games that don’t run correctly on modern PCs and operating systems, and there are adults who are old enough to be willing to spend money to play those games again on vintage hardware, that hardware increases in value.

 Your run of the mill used not-yet-vintage PC is probably worth $50-$200.
 Your old Pentium 4 that couldn’t run Windows 7 is nearly worthless but its value is likely to start creeping back up.
 Get into Pentium III range and older, and now you’re talking vintage.
-The older and nicer the PC is, the more it’s probably worth.
+The older and nicer the PC is, the more it’s probably worth, especially if it has the ability to swap the video card.
 The bigger the name brand, the more it’s likely to be worth.

 How to find out how much your computer is worth